BTheDragonMaster/parasect/README.md

 # PARASECT

-Welcome to PARASECT: Predictive Algorithm for Resolving A-domain Specificity featurising Enzyme and Compound in Tandem.Detect NRPS AMP-binding domains from an amino acid sequence and predict their substrate specificity profile.
+Welcome to PARASECT: Predictive Algorithm for Resolving A-domain Specificity featurising Enzyme and Compound in Tandem.
+Detect NRPS AMP-binding domains from an amino acid sequence and predict their substrate specificity profile.

 ## Information on branches